 The theme of cross-dressers has been in the movies throughout the history of motion pictures.
-Jack Lemmon and Tony Curtis endeared themselves in 1959’s Some Like It Hot.
+Tony Curtis and Jack Lemmon endeared themselves in 1959’s Some Like It Hot.
 Dustin Hoffman impressed critics in 1982 with his performance in Tootsie.
 Robin Williams charmed in Mrs. Doubtfire in the mid-1990’s.
 Among these movies of the past is one that shocked the audience: The Crying Game.
 Yet, as we recoiled then recovered from the major twist, the movie was simply chalked off as ‘alternative.’

-Moving the focus now to transgenders, The Danish Girl is significant because it forces us to watch a real person, just like you and I, struggle with gender identity, and delves deep into the transformation from a he to a she.
-It is not comedy, nor is it a thriller, but a movie based upon a true story.
+Moving the focus now to transgenders, The Danish Girl is significant because it forces us to watch a real person just like you and I, struggle with gender identity and delves deep into the transformation from a he to a she.
+It is not a comedy, nor is it a thriller, but a movie based on a true story.

 The concept of sex change surgery is still awkward in mainstream society, but Caitlyn Jenner imposed it on American households in summer 2015.
 My generation lauded the gold medal that Bruce Jenner brought home from the 1972 Olympic Decathlon Competition.
 The next generation enjoyed eating Wheaties in front of Bruce Jenner’s picture on the cereal box at the breakfast table.
 Current generations associate her with the Kardashian Family and Reality TV.
 When the time came for Bruce to become Caitlyn, it was a lot for Americans of all ages to digest.
 But digest it we did, and we listened.
 We read the sincere article in Vanity Fair.
 We opened our eyes to the harsh realities and complexities of gender.
 With this very recent introduction to transgenders, the timing of the release of The Danish Girl could not have been better.

 At the moment of conception, each of us is assigned a gender by God or by science, however you see and/or experience it.
 In any case, most assume that one is either male or female with no gray areas.
 Yet, gender is not always as simple as black and white.
-Much controversy was raised over over the gender of African female athlete Caster Senenya, and whether or not she had unfair advantage over other female athletes due to her abnormally high testosterone levels, presence of internal testes, and absence of female reproductive organs.
-She was found to be an hermaphrodite, considered by many a derogatory term.
-Those in book club circles will remember the book Middlesex by Jeffrey Eugenides, in which the main character was a mixture of male and female traits.
+Much controversy was raised over the gender of African female athlete Caster Semenya, and whether or not she had an unfair advantage over other female athletes due to her abnormally high testosterone levels, the presence of internal testes and absence of female reproductive organs.
+She was found to be a hermaphrodite, considered by many a derogatory term.
+Those in book club circles will remember the book Middlesex by Jeffrey Eugenides (2013), in which the main character was a mixture of male and female traits.
 There is also Klinefelter Syndrome, where those afflicted have an extra X chromosome in addition to an X and a Y. The result is a tall and thin body type with no shape.
 Some historians speculate that George Washington had it.
 The idea that gender can be considered a spectrum is a slowly emerging one.